Children's Mental Health

 Risks

-As with all situations there are certain factors that may increase the risks of poor mental health:
+As with all situations, there are certain factors that may increase the risks of poor mental health:

 • Talk with the child or young person – talking is often key.
-It may be that the initial conversation is nothing to do with their mental health and instead is more general, but this will build up trust and understanding.
+It may be that the initial conversation is nothing to do with their mental health and instead is more general, but this will build trust and understanding.

 • Identify places where the child or young person can find appropriate support material to go over in their own time at their own pace.